-Are you seeking the chance to learn hand-on conservation skills and give back to the outdoors?
 The SCA Massachusetts Conservation Corps is a 30-week AmeriCorps program focused on leadership development, completing critical conservation service projects, and building a sense of community.
+The Corps is composed of 20 young adults age 18 – 25.
 If you’ve ever wanted to learn the hard and soft skills of being a conservation leader, come join this community of like-minded, service oriented individuals and help us tackle some of Massachusetts most pressing conservation issues.

 The SCA Massachusetts Conservation Corps is a partnership between SCA, the Massachusetts Department of Conservation and Recreation (DCR), AmeriCorps, and The Massachusetts Service Alliance.

 Training Season: The entire corps will begin the program with 6 weeks of training together.
-Training will include: Orientation, Wilderness First Responder (80-hour course), Conservation Trail Skills, Mental Health First Aid, Specialty Skills (chainsaw or rigging), Leadership development, Non-Violent Communication and Leave No Trace.
+Training will include: Orientation, Wilderness First Responder (80-hour course), Conservation Trail Skills, Specialty Skills (chainsaw or rigging), Leadership development, Non-Violent Communication and Leave No Trace.

 Field Season: Hitches will typically be 10 days in length, but could vary depending on the location and project needs.
 During hitches, crews will be based out of front country tent camps in close proximity to the project site.
 Crews will complete a variety of projects throughout the state, ranging from the Berkshires to the Cape.
 Projects may include, but not limited to: new trail construction, native or dimensional bridges, rock steps/walls, invasive species management, resource monitoring, sign installation and preservation of historical structures.

 Field-life is often rugged, and while on hitch, members should expect to live with limited access to electricity, cell phone reception and sometimes showers.
 Additionally, while on hitch, this program is alcohol and substance free.